onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ## Smaller, Faster, Stronger

-> This article is not meant to promote my library, it’s a toy project to explore some techniques.
-Here is the link to the repository if you want to have a look : [https://github.com/onigoetz/i18n](https://github.com/onigoetz/i18n).
+> This article is not meant to promote my library; it’s a toy project to explore some techniques and ideas and will be the subject of this exploration.
+> Here is the link to the repository if you want to have a look : [https://github.com/onigoetz/i18n](https://github.com/onigoetz/i18n).

 Since our initial choice, the landscape of MessageFormat libraries has become richer.
 There are many options available, and I needed to make a choice.
 I did not keep my initial analysis, but here is how it is on 30/11/2023: